huiyuyie/recipe_calories/README.md

 Since the p-value 0.0 is below our significant level of 0.05, we REJECT the null hypothesis.
 This provides strong evidence that the mean calories of recipes that take 120~240 minutes to prepare is different from that of other recipes in our dataset.

 **Justification**
 We used a permutation test here since it does not assume that calories are normally distributed, which makes sence for recipe data that can have a lot of variety and outliers.
+Since we are doing a two tailed test, picking the absolute mean difference to be the test statistic is a valid choice.

 ## Framing a Prediction Problem